Volo120/DOOM64-assets-extractor/README.md

 1. Ensure you have Java installed on your system.
 2. Open your command line.
-3. Navigate to the directory containing `PNG-Extractor.jar` file.
+3. Navigate to the directory containing `PNGExtractor.jar` file.
 4. Execute the command:

 ```cmd